zvertner/LegalTTSFilter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Note: You'll need to add a LICENSE file with the actual MIT License text).*